MasrourTawfik/Textra_Insights/Docs/Scripts/2_Equipe.rst

 Equipe
 ======================================

-L'équipe se compose de 2 individus.
-Ils ont opéré sous l'encadrement de Mr Tawfik Masrour et Badreddine Hannaoui.
+The team is composed of 2 individuals.
+They operated under the supervision of Mr. Tawfik Masrour and Badreddine Hannaoui.

-Les encadrants :
+Supervisors
 ----------------
     - **Encadrant 1**: Masrour Tawfik |linkedin_Masrour|
     - **Encadrant 2**: Hannaoui Badreddine |linkedin_Badr|